input-output-hk/iohk-ops/README.md

 ### Getting SSH access

 1. Add your key:
-    - contents at the end of https://github.com/input-output-hk/iohk-ops/blob/develop/ssh-keys.nix, under an appropriate name,
+    - contents at https://github.com/input-output-hk/iohk-ops/blob/develop/ssh-keys.nix, under an appropriate name, at an alphabetically-appropriate position,
-    - key name at the end of the `devKeys` list https://github.com/input-output-hk/iohk-ops/blob/develop/lib.nix#L63.
+    - key name in the `devKeys` list https://github.com/input-output-hk/iohk-ops/blob/develop/lib.nix#L63, again at the alphabetically-appropriate position.
 2. Submit a PR and let DevOps know.
 3. Wait until the DevOps team deploys the infrastructure cluster.